Best wireless carrier in the U.S. 2026

 Rural coverage isn't that good

 T-Mobile has vastly improved its network over the past few years and continues to get even better, with some of the biggest improvements coming to its 5G network.
 Using a combination of low-band and mid-band spectrums, the carrier has stormed past its competitors to lead the 5G race.
 The 'un-carrier' claims that its 5G network provides coverage to more than 330 million customers across two million square miles.
-Majority of the users are connected via the carrier's 'Ultra-Capacity' 5G network.
+Majority of the users are connected through the T-Mobile's 'Ultra-Capacity' 5G network.

 All of T-Mobile's plans offer multi-line discounts for a maximum of five lines.
 Also worth noting is that T-Mobile offers all these plans at discounted prices to senior citizens (aged 55 and above), military personnel & veterans, and first responders.